-THE TEMPLE: A Paul Mitchell Partner School, also known in this catalog as THE TEMPLE or THE TEMPLE School, at 22 W Church Street, Frederick, MD, 21701, is an approved Private Career School facility, pursuant to the rules and regulations put forth by the Maryland Higher Education Commission (MHEC).
+THE TEMPLE Annapolis: A Paul Mitchell Partner School, also known in this catalog as THE TEMPLE Annapolis or THE TEMPLE Annapolis School, at 2303 Forest Dr., Suite#: C, Annapolis, MD 21401, is an approved Private Career School facility, pursuant to the rules and regulations put forth by the Maryland Higher Education Commission (MHEC).
 These Policies and Procedures are set forth in the Code of Maryland Regulations (COMAR) and further outlined in the document labeled "Policies and Procedures for Maryland Private Career Schools."
 The most up-to-date copy of this document will be provided at any point by THE TEMPLE upon request.
 The Commission's approval means that the institution and its operations comply with the standards established under the law for Private Career Schools.
 Our approval is subject to continuous and ongoing review by the MHEC.
 Approval will be for the programs:

-Cosmetology 1500 hours (clock hours) Barbering 1200 hour (clock hours)
+Cosmetology 1500 hours (clock hours) Barbering 1200 hour (clock hours) Esthetician 600 hour (clock hours)